ckeditor/ckeditor4-docs/docs/guide/dev/framed/README.md

 Note that if you want to load data into the editor, for example from a database, you need to put that data inside the `<textarea>` element, just like the HTML-encoded `<p>` element in the example above.
 In this case the `<textarea>` element was named `editor1`.
 This name can be used in the server-side code later, when receiving the submitted data.

 After the `<textarea>` element is inserted, you can use the {@link api/index CKEditor JavaScript API} to replace this HTML element with an editor instance.
-A simple (and most commonly used) CKEDITOR.replace method call will be enough to achieve that:
+A simple (and most commonly used) {@linkapi CKEDITOR.replace CKEDITOR.replace} method call will be enough to achieve that:

 	<script>
 		CKEDITOR.replace( 'editor1' );
 	</script>

 This script block must be included at any point after the `<textarea>` tag in the source code of the page.
-You can also call the CKEDITOR.replace method inside the `<head>` section, but in this case you will need to listen for the `window.onload` event:
+You can also call the {@linkapi CKEDITOR.replace CKEDITOR.replace} method inside the `<head>` section, but in this case you will need to listen for the `window.onload` event:

 	<script>
 		window.onload = function() {